What's Included in The Animal Connection?

 Building on the preceding class, “Life and Death in the Shelter,” students learn why spaying and neutering companion animals are necessary.
 The video shows in a non-graphic way the preparation, surgery, and recovery process the animal experiences.
 Through illustrations showing multiplication, students learn to extrapolate litter numbers to understand why shelters are often overwhelmed and unable to care for all the animals they receive, resulting in the preventable practice of euthanasia.

-Lesson 5: The Consequences of Dog Chaining
+Lesson 5: The Consequences

 This lesson explains the dangers of dog chaining to both people and dogs and discusses alternatives to chaining.
 Students will see what life is like for a chained dog and learn about common injuries and how it affects a dog’s temperament.
 Students will also learn the difference between “fight” and “flight” and why using trolley systems or electric fences are dangerous for dogs.

-Lesson 6: Lose Dog & Bite Safety
+Lesson 6: Loose Dog & Bite Safety

 This lesson teaches students how to read dogs’ and cats’ behaviors to determine when to leave them alone and how to play with them safely.
 Special emphasis is given to precautions when around unknown and loose dogs.
 Methods of protection from loose dogs and aggressive and biting dogs are demonstrated.
 Teachers are encouraged to have students practice their newly acquired skills involving feeding, giving a treat, and playing with an animal, as well as appropriate behavior around loose and/or aggressive/biting dogs.